rigetti/pyquil/README.md

 If you choose to use `pip`, we highly recommend installing pyQuil within a virtual environment.

-**NOTE**: PyQuil, along with quilc, the QVM, and other libraries, make up what is called the Forest SDK.
+PyQuil, along with quilc, the QVM, and other libraries, make up what is called the Forest SDK.
 To make full use of pyQuil, you will need to additionally have installed [quilc](https://github.com/rigetti/quilc) and the [QVM](https://github.com/rigetti/qvm).
 For more information, check out the docs!